Bralessness: Terms

-Better circulation
+Effect on health and breast morphology

+Health impact of wearing tight fitting bras

+Studies have indicated sports bras which are overly tight may restrict respiratory function.

 Because finding a well-fitting bra is difficult, women who wear bras sometimes feel constricted.
 One study found that 70% of women wear bras that are too small.
 Sekhon says that bras can impede blood flow to back and chest muscles, contributing to sore back muscles.
 Women with large breasts who stop wearing a bra may experience improved blood flow more quickly than women with smaller breasts, as bras supporting larger breasts tend to fit tighter than those worn by women with smaller breasts.

-Increased comfort

-Sekhon says that women who are used to wearing a bra may initially feel self-conscious and exposed when they go braless.
-But as women go braless more often, they feel more comfortable and free.
+Orthopedic effects

+According to a study published in the Clinical Study of Pain, large-breasted women can reduce back pain by going braless, and they may find going braless as a preferred treatment instead of reduction with a mammaplasty.

+Comfort

 Women with large breasts feel increased comfort compared to women with smaller breasts.
 Some women who have gone braless while working from home during the COVID-19 pandemic do not want to go back to wearing bras again.

-Better breast skin health

-Women wearing a bra often experience "boob sweat", clogged pores, skin irritation, and body odor.
-They can develop acne mechanica.
-It is possible to alleviate this problem by going braless.

-Comfort

 Braless at home

-Upon returning home from a day at work, many women confess one of the things they look forward to is taking off their bra as soon as they get home.
+Upon returning home from a day at work, many women report one of the things they look forward to is taking off their bra as soon as they get home.
 One editor wrote, "Taking your bra off is an extremely liberating feeling, and one we females look forward to—every day, all day long."
 During the COVID-19 pandemic and the subsequent requirement for remote work, many women publicly admitted to forgoing wearing a bra at all times.